 The address should include:

-- Name of the street, house number, apartment number;
+- Street, house number, apartment number;

-- Name of district, region (oblast, krai, or republic);
+- District, region (oblast, krai, or republic);

 - POB, if any;

-- Postal code in a special format
+- Postal code in a special format:

 Write every bullet point in a separate line.